bulengerk/BulenCoin/docs/payment_integration.md

 # BulenCoin payment & wallet integration API

 This document describes the minimal HTTP flows to integrate BulenCoin as a payment method and to authenticate wallets via signed messages.
+If you just want the shortest path to accepting small payments or tips, see the quick recipes below.

 ## Base principles